Rajesh Vivek

 Rajesh Vivek Upadhyay (31 January 1949 - 14 January 2016) was an Indian actor, mainly a Comedian.
 He is best known to Hindi film audiences for his role as the astrologer Guran in Lagaan (2001) and as the postmaster Nivaran in Swades (2004).
 He had also played role of Vyasa, author of the Hindu epic Mahabharata, in the popular Indian series Mahabharat.
 He made his mark as a villain in the beginning with films like Veerana (1988) and Joshilaay (1989), often playing the role of a henchman, and later took to portraying comedic and supporting characters.
 His other credits include Mujhse Shaadi Karogi, What's Your Raashee? and Bunty Aur Babli.
 Rajesh is also noted for his roles in the historic TV series Bharat Ek Khoj and in the TV Serial Aghori.
-He was hired for an ad series of Cadbury 5 Star as the father of the two sons Ramesh and Suresh (Portrayed by Rana Pratap Sengar and Goldie Duggal respectively), starting from the ad titled "Pitaji ki Patloon".
+He acted in ad series of Cadbury 5 Star as the "Pitaji" of the two sons Ramesh and Suresh, starting from the ad titled "Pitaji ki Patloon".